stothe2/interlock-equations/README.md

 ## Runnning the Script

 From the command-line, go to the directory where your files are saved, and type `python main.py`.
-(Caution, if you have both Python 2 and 3 installed on your desktop, you'd need to specify the version as well).
+(Caution, if you have both Python 2 and 3 installed on your computer, you'll have to specify the version too).